People Who Can't Remember Their Bitcoin Passwords Are Really Freaking Out Now - Slashdot

 For bitcoins it is not, for other coins it is.
 Bitcoin mining requires Application Specific hardware (ASIC).
 We are many years past the point where CPUs or GPUs could mine bitcoin.
 Other coins are still CPU/GPU mineable.
 Many believe it is important for a coin to be GPU mineable so that we can have the decentralization that blockchain theory assumes.
 Bitcoin no longer has such decentralization and is vulnerable, for example 70-80% of the mining power is located in a single country that is not known for a ha

-Password cracking (Score:2)
+Password cracking (Score:3)

 Crashed scheduled after futures trading goes live (Score:2)